sameermehdi/sameermehdi/README.md

 - 👋 Hi, I’m @sameermehdi
 - 👀 I’m interested in football
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collobrate with a fresher data scientist
+- 💞️ I’m looking to collobrate with a fresher Data Analyst

 <!---
 sameermehdi/sameermehdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.